willemw12/mythcli/README.md

 mythcli
 =======

-Mythcli is a partially implemented command-line interface of the MythTV Services API.
+Mythcli is a Python program to generate MythTV RSS feeds, for example of upcoming or conflicting recordings.

 Features
 --------

+Mythcli is a partially implemented command-line interface of the MythTV Services API (MythTV versions .25 and higher).
+It supports only a few MythTV DVR Service requests and returns the response in RSS 2.0 format.
 Mythcli runs on Python 3 (3.2 or higher).

-It contains only a few MythTV DVR get requests and returns the response in RSS 2.0 format.

 To view the available mythcli commands and options, run: